Home Pottery Studio Set Up Guide

 The clay section should be the only messy part of your studio.
 This space is dedicated to moist clay, drying clay, and damp pieces.
 It is an area where you can throw, wedge, and store everything that you need when molding your Pottery.

-Your work table should be in this section, and as mentioned earlier, it should have enough space for you to do most of the potting processes.
-Most Pottery Studios have more than half of their space dedicated to their clay section because it is where most of the work happens and tools are stored.
+Your work table should be in this section, and, as mentioned earlier, it should have enough space for you to perform most potting processes.
+Most Pottery Studios have more than half of their space dedicated to their clay section because it is where most of the work happens, and tools are stored.

-Keeping a dedicated section where you work on clay prevents your pieces from getting into other areas of the Studio.
-It also reminds you of the processes that a ceramic still needs to take and avoid tampering with the intricate process of potting.
-For example – bumping into soft, leather hard, and greenware, while glazing.
+Keeping a dedicated section for working with clay prevents your pieces from getting into other areas of the Studio.
+It also reminds you of the steps a ceramic still needs to take and to avoid tampering with the intricate potting process.
+For example, bumping into soft leather, hard leather, greenware, and hard porcelain while glazing.
 And of course, your Studio can’t be complete without some good clay.
 Click HERE to check out some of my favorite clays.

 Glaze Section